jehna/thejunkland.com/content/blog/improving-on-1950s-technology.md

 text.
 But is there something we can do to improve the technology that's been around from the 1950's?

-# Regular Expressions are hard
+# Regular expressions are hard

 The language used to express the part of a text can get pretty hard to read pretty fast, obfuscating the bigger view of what a person might have wanted to